Apply to the Expressive Arts Therapy Program at CIIS

 Two Letters of Recommendation: letters of recommendation will be accepted from academic advisors, professors, professional supervisors, or someone able to attest to your ability to undertake the work required for your program.
 Recommenders should use standard business format and include full contact information- name, email, phone number, and mailing address.

-An Up-To-Date C.V. detailing your educational and professional experience
+An Up-To-Date C.V. detailing your educational and professional experience.

-For International students there are additional requirements.
-Please see the International Students page for additional information.
+Please note: International students and individuals who have studied at institutions outside the US and Canada have additional requirements.
+Please see the International Student page for additional details.

 Photo Credit: EXA Banner Photos by LissaIvy Tiegel